 - Too much exercise or stress that leads to loss of menstrual periods

 If you have gone through menopause (even if you have been taking hormone therapy for a long time), have had a fracture (bone break), or are considering treatment for osteoporosis, a bone density test (DXA scan) can help determine your risk of fracture.
-If you are over 65 and do not have any of these risk factors for osteoporosis, you should still have a bone density test.
+If you are a woman over 65, or a man over 70, and do not have any of these risk factors for osteoporosis, you should still have a bone density test.

 Osteoporosis risk factors

 - Premenopausal with irregular or no menstrual periods (amenorrhea)

 - Diet low in calcium and vitamin D